 Preschoolers could also bring indoor activities outside, like reading in their favorite playset, crafting, or playing board games.
 Doing so will encourage kids to play outside by doing some of their normal indoor activities outside in the warm weather.

 School-aged children can be encouraged to play outside by having more stimulating activities available.
 For example, create a scavenger hunt to find items outdoors, like a red leaf, a brown rock, a bug, or any other creative ideas.
 Depending on how many things are on the list, your children may be outside for a long time doing a scavenger hunt.

-Other alternatives to get school-aged children outside is to invite their friends over.
+Another alternative to get school-aged children outside is to invite their friends over.
 Not only will this task improve their social skills, but it encourages them to play outside.
-It may also help use their imagination as they play imaginary games together outdoors.
+It may also help them use their imagination as they play imaginary games together outdoors.